 Ruwen Filus has both a forehand and backhand flip.

-Not much is known about who exactly coached Ruwen Filus, but he claims that when he was taught to play a defensive game Trusted SourceDefensive Table Tennis Strategy, Tactics, Offensive and Defensive are military concepts.
-They have been used in wars and battles for thousands of years. medium.com , he improved dramatically—at age 9.
+Not much is known about who exactly coached Ruwen Filus, but he claims that he improved dramatically when he was taught to play a defensive game — at age 9.
 At the end of half a year, he was the number one player of his age in all of Germany, simply from that one change.

 Ruwen Filus has made a name for himself in the table tennis world with his defensive style.
 He’s ensured his mental and physical fitness are top-notch, enabling him to compete at the top level.
 He also played from a very young age, and the competitive mindset was there from at least age nine.
 He is very tall for a table tennis player, which is to his advantage in reaching otherwise unreachable shots.
-Ruwen has been able to play on both European and international stages and has reached the 20th position in the world.
-The fact that he focuses on all shots means that he’s slightly unpredictable to his opponents, which is a great advantage.
+Ruwen has been able to play on both European and international stages.
+His focus on all shots means that he’s slightly unpredictable to his opponents, which is a great advantage.
 We may see more of this man yet.